AcademySoftwareFoundation/openexr/CONTRIBUTING.md

     #pragma once

+#### Copyright Notices

-All source files should begin with the copyright and license, which can be found in the [LICENSE](LICENSE.md) file (or cut and pasted from any other other source file).
+All new source files should begin with a copyright and license stating:

-For NEW source files, please change the copyright year to the present.
-DO NOT edit existing files only to update the copyright year, it just creates pointless deltas and offers no increased protection.
+    // SPDX-License-Identifier: Modified-BSD-3-Clause
+    // Copyright Contributors to the OpenEXR Project.
+See LICENSE file for details.

 #### Identifiers

 In general, classes and templates should start with upper case and capitalize new words: `class CustomerList;` In general, local variables should start with lower case.
 Macros should be `ALL_CAPS`, if used at all.

-If your class is extremely similar to, or modeled after, something in the standard library, Boost, or something else we interoperate with, it's ok to use their naming conventions.
-For example, very general utility classes and templates (the kind of thing you would normally find in std or boost) should be lower case with underscores separating words, as they would be if they were standards.

-    template <class T> shared_ptr;
-    class scoped_mutex;

-Names of data should generally be nouns.
-Functions/methods are trickier: a the name of a function that returns a value but has no side effects should be a noun, but a procedure that performs an action should be a verb.

-#### Class structure

-Try to avoid public data members, although there are some classes that serve a role similar to a simple C struct -- a very straightforward collection of data members.
-In these, it's fine to make the data members public and have clients set and get them directly.

-Private member data should be named m_foo (alternately, it's ok to use the common practice of member data foo_, but don't mix the conventions within a class).

-Private member data that needs public accessors should use the convention:

-    void foo (const T& newfoo) { m_foo = newfoo; }
-    const T& foo () const { return m_foo; }

-Avoid multiple inheritance.

-Namespaces: yes, use them!

 #### Third-party libraries

-Prefer C++11 `std` rather than Boost, where both can do the same task.
-Feel free to use Boost classes you already see in the code base, but don't use any Boost you don't see us already using, without first checking with the project leader.
+Prefer C++11 `std` over Boost where possible.
+Feel free to use Boost classes you already see in the code base, but check with the project leadership before adding new boost usage.

 #### Comments and Doxygen